Skip to contents

 db_id

-Protein ID in the cross-reference (external) database.
+Character: (optional) Protein ID in a cross-reference database.
 You can supply up to 100 IDs.

 gene